-The Commission on Ethics is empowered to review, interpret, render advisory opinions, and enforce the Palm Beach County Code of Ethics enacted in 2011 to provide additional and more stringent ethics standards, as authorized by Florida Statutes, §112.326.
+The Palm Beach County Commission on Ethics is empowered to review, interpret, render advisory opinions, and enforce the Palm Beach County Code of Ethics enacted in 2011 to provide additional and more stringent ethics standards, as authorized by Florida Statutes, §112.326.

-The Code of Ethics emphasizes and reminds government officials and employees to be mindful that public service is a public trust, intended to be impartial, and devoted to the best interest of the people of Palm Beach County; and officials and employees shall act and conduct themselves so as not to give the appearance of distrust of their impartiality.
+The Code of Ethics emphasizes and reminds government officials and employees to be mindful that public service is a public trust, intended to be impartial, and devoted to the best interest of the people of Palm Beach County.
+Officials and employees shall act and conduct themselves so as not to give the appearance of mistrust of their impartiality.

-COE jurisdiction extends to all county and municipal officials and employees, and all other persons and entities required to comply with the provisions of the Code of Ethics, Palm Beach County Lobbyist Registration Ordinance, or the Palm Beach County Post-Employment Ordinance.
-The COE also has limited jurisdiction over all county and municipal vendors and lobbyists and principals or employers of lobbyists who lobby the county or the municipalities.
+The jurisdiction of the Palm Beach County Commission on Ethics extends to all county and municipal officials and employees and all other persons and entities required to comply with the provisions of the Code of Ethics, Palm Beach County Lobbyist Registration Ordinance, or the Palm Beach County Post-Employment Ordinance.
+The Palm Beach County Commission on Ethics also has limited jurisdiction over all county and municipal vendors, lobbyists, principals, and employers of lobbyists who lobby the county or municipalities.
+The Palm Beach County Commission on Ethics only enforces local governmental ethics laws.
+It does not enforce any other laws, even those that may involve ethical issues.

-To meet these requirements, the COE provides general and specialized training to county and municipal officials and employees, vendors, lobbyists, and members of the community on the County's Code of Ethics; provides legal advice through advisory opinions to those under the jurisdiction of the COE; investigates complaints alleging violations of the Code of Ethics Ordinance, Lobbyist Registration Ordinance, and Post-Employment Ordinance; and takes enforcement action on violations of these ordinances.
+To meet these requirements, the Palm Beach County Commission on Ethics provides general and specialized training to county and municipal officials and employees, vendors, lobbyists, and members of the community on the County's Code of Ethics.
+The Commission also provides legal advice through advisory opinions to those under the jurisdiction of the Palm Beach County Commission on Ethics; investigates complaints alleging violations of the Code of Ethics Ordinance, Lobbyist Registration Ordinance, and Post-Employment Ordinance: and takes enforcement action on violations of these ordinances.